cap-js/change-tracking/README.md

 }
 ```

-By adding the annotation `@changelog`, we already change-track both entities and elements.
-Next, we explain when additional identifiers or labels can be useful to obtain more human-readable change records.
+Note, that by adding the annotation `@changelog`, we are in principle already done and have change-tracked everything.
+However, as we can see in our example, sometimes additional identifiers or labels may be added to obtain better *human-readable* change records.
+These are described below.

-#### Human-readable IDs
+#### Human-readable IDs and Values
-The columns *Ovject ID*/ *Parent Object ID* are already human-readable, unless the `@changelog` definition cannot be uniquely mapped, for example when referring to a type `enum` or `Association`.
-Here, an extra array of identifiers can be provided to make the resulting Object ID *human-readable*.
-Otherwise, the respective unique IDs will be used which can be very cryptic, so we advise against this.
+The columns *Object ID*/ *Parent Object ID* are already human-readable, unless the `@changelog` definition cannot be uniquely mapped such as referring to a type `enum` or `Association`.

+In our example, we have added `[ customer.name, createdAt ]` for incidents and `[ customer.name ]` for conversations to obtain columns consisting of the customer's name and timestamp or the author's name and timestamp respectively.

 #### Human-readable Fields and Types
-The columns *Field* and *Object Type* can be made human-readable by annotating the respective entity or element with either `@Common.Label` or `@title`.
+For human-readable columns *Field* and *Object Type*, the respective entity or element needs with be annotated with either `@Common.Label` or `@title`.

-#### Human-readable Values
-Similar to *IDs* above, human-readable values for elements can be achieved by adding an additional identifiers.
+In our example, we have added annotated the entities `Incidents` and `Conversations` with `@title: 'Incidents'` and `@title: 'Conversations'` respectively for human-readable *Object Type* records.
+For human-readable *Fields*, `@Common.Label` annotations already exist and are coming from the existing [service model](https://github.com/cap-js/incidents-app/blob/main/app/incidents/annotations.cds).

 ### Test-drive Locally